iNavFlight/inav/docs/development/Building in Windows 10 or 11 with MSYS2.md

 ### Download and install MSYS2
 1. For 6.0.0, the last version that works is [20220603](https://repo.msys2.org/distrib/x86_64/msys2-x86_64-20220603.exe)
     - [20220503](https://repo.msys2.org/distrib/x86_64/msys2-x86_64-20220503.exe) is also known to work
-    - You can view MSYS2 releases at https://repo.msys2.org/distrib/x86_64/
+    - MSYS2 releases can be viewed at https://repo.msys2.org/distrib/x86_64/
     - Scroll all the way down for an executable, scroll halfway down for a self-extracting archive
 1. Open an MSYS2 terminal by running C:\msys64\msys2_shell.cmd
 1. In the newly opened shell, set up your work path
+    - To paste commands, use "Shift+Insert" or Right-click and select "Paste"
 ```
 mkdir /c/Workspace
 ```